Plaza Tower (New Orleans): Debris and fire and continued decay

 On May 20, 2021, a piece of the Plaza Tower fell from top of the building, injuring one person.
 This debris caused the closure of many major roads in New Orleans such as parts of Howard Avenue and Loyola Avenue.
 New Orleans officials and current property owner Joe Jaeger stated that the property would receive new fencing and a net that would catch any more debris, were it to fall off of the building.
 More roads were subsequently added to the closure list.
 These closures will be in place until a new fence is put up around the building and when the area is deemed safe for pedestrians.
 The area around the Plaza Tower reopened on July 16 after the netting was placed.

 On January 10, 2022, a fire was reported in the Plaza Tower.
 Smoke was seen from the roof, escaping via the elevator shafts.
 New Orleans Fire Department responded and put the flames out that same day.

 On 10 January 2023, debris again fell from the long-derelict building, prompting closure of surrounding streets.

 On 24 April 2023, a man fell to his death from the Plaza Tower.
 This came just hours after firefighters put out another fire in the building The building continues to decay as many of the panels have been ripped out of the parking garage structure of the tower.
 New Orleans Mayor Latoya Cantrell has explored the possibility of demolishing the building if the structure poses any more safety hazards.

+In August 2026, Jacque St. Ann, a 17-year-old male from Belle Chasse, LA, fell to his death after he and a group of friends snuck into the Plaza Tower.